godotengine/godot-docs/tutorials/shaders/shader_reference/shader_functions.rst

     If the encoding of a ``NaN`` is passed in ``x``, it will not signal and the resulting value will be undefined.

-    If the encoding of a floating point infinity is passed in parameter ``x``, the resulting floating-point value is the corresponding (positive or negative) floating point infinity.
+    If the encoding of a floating-point infinity is passed in parameter ``x``, the resulting floating-point value is the corresponding (positive or negative) floating-point infinity.

     :param x:
-        The bit encoding to return as a floating point value.
+        The bit encoding to return as a floating-point value.

     :return:
-        A floating point value
+        A floating-point value.

     https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/intBitsToFloat.xhtml